adityakakarla/ucsd-chatbot/README.md

 V2 also uses GPT-4o mini (as opposed to 3.5) and a newer embeddings model from OpenAI.

-V2 is designed to be more user-friendly, especially on phones (V1 admittedly wasn't great in this regard)
+V2 is designed to be more user-friendly, especially on phones (V1 admittedly wasn't great in this regard).

+I've also added authentication.
+Not a pain point for users, but I don't want people to burn through my OpenAI credits.